Harper

 Hadi teaches Guitar and Bass.

-Jim teaches Piano, Voice and Composition.
+Lily teaches Piano, Voice, Music Theory and Composition.

 Zach